 The Difference Between LGR and Conventional Dehumidifiers November 7, 2016 – Posted in: Blog, Dehumidifiers, Industrial

-As a water damage restoration professional, you need professional-grade equipment that helps you tackled the toughest of jobs and deliver outstanding results for your clients.
-A powerful dehumidifier is a key component in your suite of tools.
+As a water damage restoration professional, you need professional-grade equipment that s you tackled the toughest of jobs and deliver outstanding results for your clients.
+A powerful commercial dehumidifier is a key component in your suite of tools.

 Conventional dehumidifiers are designed for most water-damage remediation projects, and they can easily be transported from job to job and loaded and unloaded from a vehicle.
 They condense water vapor by passing air over refrigerated coils, and a heat pipe prevents frost from forming.
 Compared to LGR dehumidifiers, conventional models are not as effective or efficient at removing moisture and drying air in environments with large volumes of water as LGR humidifies are.
 However, conventional dehumidifiers are more portable and tend to be less expensive than their LGR counterparts.

 LGR stands for low-grain refrigerant, which is a fancy way of saying these dehumidifiers provide maximum power in removing moisture from the air.
 How do they work?
 LGR dehumidifiers feature a double cooling system that lowers the temperature of moisture-filled air once inside the machine.
 This leads to more condensation that forms on the coils inside the machine, which in turn leads to more moisture pumped out and less moisture in the air that is returned to the room.
 When faced with particularly challenging water damage restoration jobs where higher amounts of water are involved, an LGR dehumidifier is your bet for achieving maximum results.

 Measuring Moisture Removal